James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 4) Copy your app token

-## Step 1: Go inside the Hypothesis 1
+## Step 2: Go inside the Hypothesis 1 folder

 **Hypothesis One:** The overall pedestrian activity in the City of Melbourne had decreased since March 2020 when the first lockdown happened in Melbourne.